civol/HDLRuby/README.md

   end
   ```

-Like any other Ruby method, methods defined in HDLRuby support variadic arguments, named arguments and block arguments.
-For example, the following method can be used to connects a driver to multiple signals:
+Like any other Ruby method, methods defined in HDLRuby support variadic arguments named arguments, and block arguments.
+For example, the following method can be used to connect a driver to multiple signals:

 ```ruby
 def mconnect(driver, *signals)